-A QuieTorque™ 180ibl system has enough power to drive most boats up to 32 feet to hull speed.
-Typically, an electric system can replace a diesel or gas engine of twice the HP without significant loss in top speed.
-In many cases, customers find it acceptable to replace an ICE of 3 times the HP of the electric.
-The loss in top speed is more than offset by the quiet and “right now” power of an electric system.
+We will typically size a system with enough power to achieve hull speed.
+For example, the QuietTorque™ 10.0 system has enough power to drive most sailboats up to 30 feet at hull speed.
+An electric 10 kW system can replace a diesel or gas engine of about 20HP.
+Any loss in range and speed is more than offset by the Clean!
+Green!
+Quiet! and the immediate “right now” power of an electric system.

 Depending on battery bank selected, a 48V 100Ah powered system typically weighs less than 350 lbs.
-A 48V 200-250Ah system will weigh in at around 550 lb.
+A 48V 200-250Ah AGM battery system will weigh in at around 550 lb.
+A 48v 200-250ah LiFePO4 battery system will weigh in at around 350lbs.
 By comparison, a typical engine, fuel, fuel tank, exhaust and other equipment might weigh in the 400 – 600 lb range.

 Very little.
-If you have flooded batteries, you will need to check the water level and add distilled water periodically.
-For the rest of the entire system, grease the output shaft bearings and inspect and clean the battery connections annually.
+The QuietTorque™ system is practically maintenance free.
+LiFePO4 and AGM batteries do not require maintenance.
+Flooded batteries require maintaining water level and add distilled water periodically.
+Check terminals and keep them clean with no loose connections.
+For the rest of the system, grease the two thrust bearings one a year.
 That is about it… How does that compare to your old A-4 or diesel?

 Quiet, but not silent.
-Extremely quiet when compared to that chugging diesel.
-Some component noise is to be expected in the form of drive-line sounds when operating at the mid-throttle range and above.
-Unlike the diesel, though, passengers and crew can expect to talk in normal volume both in the cabin and on the deck.
+The QuietTorque™ system is very quiet when compared to a diesel.
+Some noise is to be expected in the form of drive-line sounds when operating at the mid-throttle range and above.
+You will hear your underwater drive train.
+Hearing your cutlass bearing and propeller will be a new experience.
+Unlike the diesel, you, crew, and passengers can expect to talk in normal volume both in the cabin and on deck.
 Very handy for foredeck communication when docking and anchoring.

 If you are a racer, expect to have your competitors demand that your key be hung on the backstay in plain view to avoid any temptation to squeeze on a little tiny bit of “electric wind.”

-Your propeller size and average sailing speed determine the effectiveness.
-Typically, it will serve as a supplement to other sources.
+The QuietTorque™ systems all have native regeneration.
+Your propeller size and sailing speed determine the how much power you will generate.
+Expect regeneration to start at about 5kts and become bankable at above 6kts.
+Typically, it will serve as a supplement to other sources such as solar.
 When sailing, you can expect to supply your house power needs and will be putting power back into the batteries.
 Catamarans get the best results.